 Where are the hops from and what was the selection process like?

 We sourced the hops from MI Local Hops near Traverse City, Michigan.
 They sent us some samples to brew with and we were really impressed.
 After using their hops in our 50 West Brewing Company collaboration, we really got the sense that they were a high quality, easy to work with grower.
 Plus, we loved their Cascade hops.

 And what about the malt?

 We’re sourcing our Caramel 60 malt from Haus Malts right here in Cleveland.
 We wanted to bring that local flavor to Burning River and they have been a great fit.
+They source some their barley from farmers in Ohio and surroudning states.
 The Caramel 60 is malted at their operation just a short drive away from the brewery.
 They’re a pretty small operation so at the moment we can’t use them for all of our beer, but Brewpub Brewer Steve has been using their malt a lot for our brewpub exclusives, so it’s a collaboration we’re excited to be a part of.

 Burning River Pale is available in bottles and kegs everywhere our beer is sold now.
 Find some near you with our Beer Finder.